-Again, color doesn’t have to be bright colors.
-A good mix of pea gravel in a mixture of white, tan, and brown, for example, can add a colorful touch to walkways.
-Remember to put a weed barrier wherever you’ll be creating walkways so that you don’t have to constantly spray weed killer.
+Again, the color doesn't have to be bright colors.
+For example, a good mix of pea gravel in a mixture of white, tan, and brown can add a colorful touch to walkways.
+Remember to put a weed barrier wherever you'll create walkways so that you don't have to spray weed killer constantly.

 Invest in Yard Décor

 Not all landscaping is plant-based.
-There are so many cute pieces of lawn décor that you can add to your front yard.
-This doesn’t mean flamingos and gnomes.
-This means gazing globes, garden stakes, statues, birdbaths, and even fountains.
+However, there are so many cute pieces of lawn décor that you can add to your front yard.
+This doesn't mean flamingos and gnomes; it means gazing globes, garden stakes, statues, birdbaths, and even fountains.

 Plant Colorful Trees

-Last, but not least, if you have the room, plant a few trees in different colors.
-Maple trees come in a variety of colors that look different throughout the year.
+Last but not least, plant a few trees in different colors if you have the room.
+Maple trees come in various colors that look different throughout the year.
 Again, research your area to determine which trees will do well in your area.

 There are so many ways to add color to front yard landscaping.
-Whether you add flowers, trees, or lawn décor pieces, you can create a front yard landscape that looks beautiful year-round.
+Adding flowers, trees, or lawn décor pieces can create a front yard landscape that looks beautiful year-round.
 You can even create landscaping that requires very little upkeep.